 - insurance companies;

 - tax-exempt organizations;

 - financial institutions;

 - brokers or dealers in securities;

 - regulated investment companies;

 - real estate investment trusts;

 - pension plans, individual retirement accounts and other tax deferred accounts;

 - persons that mark their securities to market;

 - controlled foreign corporations;

-- · passive foreign investment companies;
+- passive foreign investment companies;

 - "dual resident" corporations;

 - persons that receive our Common Stock or Warrants as compensation for the performance of services;

 - owners that hold our Common Stock or Warrants as part of a straddle, hedge, conversion transaction, synthetic security or other integrated investment;

 - owners that own, or are deemed to own, more than 5% of our capital stock (except to the extent specifically set forth below);

 - persons that have a functional currency other than the U.S. dollar; and

 - certain U.S. expatriates.

-In addition, this discussion does not address the tax treatment of partnerships (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) or other pass-through entities for U.S. federal income tax purposes, or persons who hold our Common Stock or Warrants through partnerships or other pass-through entities for U.S. federal income tax purposes.
-A partner in a partnership (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) or other pass-through entity that will hold our Common Stock or Warrants should consult his, her or its own tax advisor regarding the tax consequences of acquiring, holding and disposing of our Common Stock or Warrants through a partnership or other pass-through entity, as applicable.
+In addition, this discussion does not address the tax treatment of partnerships (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) or other pass-through entities for U.S. federal income tax purposes, or persons who hold our Common Stock or Warrants through partnerships or other pass-through entities for U.S. federal income tax purposes) or other pass-through entities for U.S. federal income tax purposes) or other pass-through entities for U.S. federal income tax purposes) or other pass-through entity or arrangement treated as a partnership for U.S. federal income tax purposes) or other pass-through entity that will hold our Common Stock or Warrants should consult his, her or its own tax advisor regarding the tax consequences of acquiring, holding and disposing of our Common Stock or Warrants through a partnership or other pass-through entity, as applicable.